GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

    cd ..
    ```

-### Running Terraform locally - Only proceed with these if you have not used Cloud Build
+### Infrastructure Deployment with Local Terraform - Only proceed with these if you have not used Cloud Build

 1. The next instructions assume that you are at the same level of the `terraform-google-enterprise-genai` folder.
 Change into `machine-learning-pipeline` folder, copy the Terraform wrapper script and ensure it can be executed.